cockroachlabs/open-sourced-interview-process/SalesExercises.md

 ## **Title: Incentivizing the Sales Team**

-**Obnjective:**  In this interview, we will be diving into how to set up sales compensation plans and incentive the sales force.
+**Objective:**  In this interview, we will be diving into how to set up sales compensation plans and incentive the sales force.
 We will provide you with sample compensation plans on-site.

 **Candidate Prep:** Think about effective eways to structure commission and provide detail on how to supplement it.
 Feel free to ask any questions needed to make thoughtful recommendations.